 Benjamin is an architecture student at the University of Toronto.
 He's currently studying as an exchange student in Berlin, Germany.
 He shared his experience with this alternate building material:

 Europeans are much more invested in alternative building designs.
 I drew a great inspiration from designs created by Belgian architects from Sculp(IT) and their four-room house where each of the four rooms serves a specific function in this shipping container home.
 Shipping containers have been around for so long, and yet we’ve only been incorporating them into our designs for very short time.
 I think they have a great future, especially in the cities like Beijing and Tokyo where overcrowding is becoming a significant problem.

 You’d have to think two things through when planning to build a home using shipping containers.
 One is the reaction of the neighbourhood when you move in and start constructing your house out of used shipping containers.
 This tends to range from surprise to outrage.
-You also have to be very careful to comply with Toronto City Council and Committees' Regulations Applying to the Residential Zone Category, which changed in May 2013, and also with other by-laws and the municipal code.
+You also have to be very careful to comply with Toronto City Council and Committees' Regulations Applying to the Residential Zone Category and also with other by-laws and the municipal code.